COVID-19 pandemic in Nevada: Casinos

 Select casinos began reopening as scheduled on June 4, 2020, after a closure of 78 days.
-Various safety measures were put in place at casinos.
-Employees were required to wear masks, and guests were encouraged to do so too.
-Free masks were offered to guests.
-Guests' temperatures were taken at casino entrances, and those with a fever would be checked again in 15 minutes to ensure whether the initial temperature-check was accurate.
-Those with a confirmed fever would be moved to a temporary holding area for health questioning and would not be allowed to enter the rest of the casino.
-In Las Vegas, those who tested positive for coronavirus would be moved to one of the 10 hotels in the area that accepted such guests.
-Seating was limited at table games, and in some casinos, plexiglass shields were installed on gaming tables and at hotel lobbies.
-Hand-washing stations were set up on the casino floor in some resorts, and every other slot machine was inactive in order to promote social distancing.
-Las Vegas casino resorts offered discounted rooms and various promotions to attract guests.
-Some properties also suspended their resort and parking fees.
-Las Vegas casino companies reported a strong demand, more so than previously expected.
+Various safety measures were put in place.
+For example, employees were required to wear masks, and guests were encouraged to do so too, with free masks being offered.
+Guests' temperatures were also taken at entrances.
+Seating was limited at table games, and in some casinos, plexiglass shields were installed at gaming tables and hotel lobbies.
+Hand-washing stations were set up on the main floor in some resorts, and every other slot machine was inactive in order to promote social distancing.
+Within a month of reopening, employees at multiple Las Vegas resorts became concerned that safety precautions were not being properly exercised.
+Workers were also upset that casino companies withheld the number of employees who tested positive for coronavirus, although they were not required to provide such information.

-Within a month of reopening, employees at multiple Las Vegas resorts – including the Cosmopolitan – became concerned that safety precautions were not being properly exercised.
-Workers were also upset that casino companies withheld the number of employees who tested positive for coronavirus, although they are not required to provide such information to their workers.
-The Cosmopolitan was later found to be a top location for possible exposure to COVID-19.
+In Las Vegas, resorts offered discounted rooms and various promotions to attract guests.
+Some properties also suspended their resort and parking fees, and initially reported a strong demand, more so than previously expected.
+For the remainder of 2020, motorists from California and Arizona made up the majority of revenue for the Strip.

-Motorists from California and Arizona made up the majority of revenue for the Las Vegas Strip during the pandemic.
-Some Las Vegas Strip resorts began operating only on weekends, due to weak demand.
 Casino capacity was reduced from 50 to 25 percent in November 2020, amid the rise in COVID-19 cases.
+Some Strip resorts switched to weekend operations only, due to weak demand.
 Up to that time, locals casinos in Las Vegas had performed better than those on the Strip, where resorts are dependent on tourists.
-As of early 2021, the number of poker tables in Clark County had decreased 33 percent from a year earlier, a result of the pandemic.
-Casino capacity was gradually brought back to 50 percent during early 2021.
-At the time, there were 13 casinos across the state that had yet to reopen.
+Capacity was gradually brought back to 50 percent during early 2021.
+At the time, there were 13 casinos across the state that had yet to reopen, and the number of poker tables in Clark County had decreased 33 percent from a year earlier, a result of the pandemic.
+Statewide, the 2020 closures caused an estimated $6.2 billion in gaming revenue losses, a decline of 25 percent from the previous year.
+Upon reopening, the state gaming industry would go on to report several record-breaking years of revenue.